Video of Baidu chief in driverless car on Beijing road sparks investigation

-Robin Li, CEO of China's online search engine Baidu, was tailed by Beijing traffic police after livestreaming himself in a Baidu driverless car on Beijing's 5th Ring Road on Wednesday.
+Robin Li, CEO of China's online search engine Baidu, was tailed by Beijing traffic police after livestreaming himself in a Baidu driverless car on Beijing's Fifth Ring Road on Wednesday.

 The footage lasted about one minute.